kartoza/charts/charts/nextcloud/v2.0.0/README.md

 </td>
 <td>

-Define this for extra secrets to be included in django-shared-secret secret
+Define this for extra secrets to be included in shared-secret secret

 </td>
 </tr>
 		<tr>
 <td>

-<a id="extraVolume" class="anchor">extraVolume</a>
+<a id='extraVolume' class="anchor">extraVolume</a>

 </td>
 <td>